pvdam3/bioassay_plotting/README.md

 # R plotting of bioassay data
 This R script will take in a set of bioassay measurements in CSV format.

-##Main folder
+##Main directory
-provide a main folder which contains
+provide a main directory which contains:

 1. /fw/ (csv files containing fresh weight measurements)
 2. /di/ (csv files containing disease index measurements from 0-4)